FIWARE/tutorials.Step-by-Step/README.md

 ## [<img src="https://img.shields.io/badge/NGSI-v2-5dc0cf.svg" width="90"  align="left" />]("https://fiware-ges.github.io/orion/api/v2/stable/) Smart Supermarket

-This is a collection of tutorialsfor the FIWARE ecosystem designed for **NGSI-v2** developers.
-Each tutorial,  based around a Smart Supermarket  consists of a series of exercises to demonstrate the correct use of individual FIWARE components using **NGSI-v2** interfaces and shows the flow of context data within a simple Smart Solution either by connecting to a series of dummy IoT devices or manipulating the context directly or programmatically.
+This is a collection of tutorials for the FIWARE ecosystem designed for **NGSI-v2** developers.
+Each tutorial,  based around a
+Smart Supermarket  consists of a series of exercises to demonstrate the correct use of individual FIWARE components using **NGSI-v2** interfaces and shows the flow of context data within a simple Smart Solution either by connecting to a series of dummy IoT devices or manipulating the context directly or programmatically.